Is Google Analytics Legal in Denmark? Cookie Consent, 84% Non-Compliant, and What's Coming

 If you run a website that serves Danish visitors, here's where you stand.

 If you're using Google Analytics with a cookie banner: Your US data transfers are covered by the DPF (for now), but you need valid cookie consent under the Cookiebekendtgorelsen.
 That means equal-prominence accept and reject buttons, no pre-loaded cookies, granular purpose selection, and easy withdrawal.
 If your banner fails any of these, Datatilsynet's 2026 enforcement priority targets exactly this.
-And even with a perfect banner, the majority of your Danish visitors will be invisible.
+And even with a perfect banner, the majority of your Danish visitors will be invisible to you.

 Cookie-based vs. cookieless analytics under Danish law